RonanQuigley/isomorphic-hot-reload-boilerplate/README.md

 ## Usage

-The src directory holds all of your source files.
+The src directory holds all of your source files:

 - The client folder contains all client side code.
 It currently has a index file and a a tiny react app.js example.
 - The dev folder contains all of the hot reloading code for development.
-- The server folder contains your routes
+- The server folder contains your routes and whatever else you'd need to add for server-side.
+-

 I've added the .env file to the git repo, but for your own setup, it's best to add it to your .gitignore.
 It includes the following options: